 XL Insurance completes inspections of the Electric Division production facilities on an annual basis.
 After each inspection, the insurance provider issues a report detailing its risk reduction recommendations.

-3.2.2.1 Steam Turbines/Generators
+3.2.2.1 Turbines and Generators

-The steam turbines and generators for VanSant was reported to be in satisfactory condition with no major problems.
-Unit 3 had a routine scheduled outage which was completed during September and October of 2018.
-During this scheduled outage the Unit's vacuum pumps were replaced.
+The turbines and generators were reported to be in satisfactory condition with no major problems.
+Unit 3 had routine scheduled outages which were completed during September and October of 2019.
+In 2019 Unit 3 had a valve inspection done on the turbine.
+No major issues or concerns were reported.